 - 1. Where can I find out exactly what I have to do in each part of the test? - 2.
-What can I do to improve my reading skills? - 3.
-What should I do when I find words I don't understand? - 4.
+What kinds of things should I read to improve my reading skills? - 3.
+What should I do if I don't understand some vocabulary when I'm reading? - 4.
 How can I practise grammar and vocabulary to prepare for the test? - 5.
 How will my writing be assessed? - 6.
 How can I improve my writing for the Writing tasks? - 7.
-What's the best way to improve my listening skills? - 8.
+What's the best way to improve my listening skills outside the classroom? - 8.
 How will my speaking be assessed? - 9.
 How can I develop my speaking skills? - 10.
-How important is it to do lots of practice tests?
+How much time should I spend doing practice tests?